DylanMeeus/springboot_jwt_blog/_posts/2015-09-30-auth0-passwordless-email-authentication-and-sms-login-without-passwords.markdown

 Auth0 Passwordless is **ready to be used in production** today and it is **included in every Auth0 plan**.

 We can’t wait to see what you will build.
-And we look forward to continuing to contribute  more improvments to identity and security on the web 🔐.
+And we look forward to continuing to contribute  more improvements to identity and security on the web 🔐.